Pittsburgh officials debate $40 million purchase of Downtown building

 M&J Wilkow purchased the building in 2014 for $10 million.

-Lamb noted that the 17-story Federal Home Loan Bank Building at 601 Grant Street sold in June for $10.1 million, or about $61 per square foot.
+Lamb noted the 17-story Federal Home Loan Bank Building at 601 Grant Street sold in June for $10.1 million, or about $61 per square foot.
 The building totals about 163,700 square feet.

 “It’s a bigger building,” Lamb said of the Federal Home Loan Bank Building.
 “It’s more square footage, yet it sold for a quarter of what we’re talking about paying for this building.
 The fact is when you look at comparables, and you look at buildings that sold this year, it’s a very high price.”

-Representatives of the two authorities and Mayor’s Office argued in favor of the purchase, saying there were no buildings in the Golden Triangle that met the requirements.
+Representatives of the two authorities and mayor’s office argued in favor of the purchase, saying there were no buildings in the Golden Triangle that met the requirements.

 The authorities and directors of city departments, including Permits Licenses and Inspections, Planning and Zoning and Fire Bureau administration described their current headquarters at 200 Ross Street as a firetrap with chronically malfunctioning heating and cooling systems, broken down elevators and a dysfunctional floor plan prohibitive to providing public services.

-“Within the central business district I don’t believe that there were any buildings that met our requirements,” URA Executive Director Robert Rubinstein said.
+“Within the central business district, I don’t believe that there were any buildings that met our requirements,” URA Executive Director Robert Rubinstein said.
 “They were either too small or they were too inefficient (in the) floor plan.
 There was no ability for a one-stop shop.
 That’s really what we we’re looking for.”

 Officials said the city would have to renovate 200 Ross and add onto the building to make it functional and meet current building codes.
-Pittsburgh Budget Director Jennifer Presutti said it would cost $22.7 just to renovate the building.
+Pittsburgh Budget Director Jennifer Presutti said it would cost $22.7 million just to renovate the building.
 It would cost $35.8 million for renovations and a four-story addition and $39.2 million for renovations and a 12-story addition, she said.

-Councilwoman Darlene Harris of Spring Hill and Lamb said they were concerned that the city was moving too quickly on the building purchase.
-Lamb said he was aware of the problems at 200 Ross and supports moving offices to a new location but was convinced that Pittsburgh could find cheaper accommodations in other city neighborhoods.
+Councilwoman Darlene Harris of Spring Hill and Lamb said they were concerned the city was moving too quickly on the building purchase.
+Lamb said he was aware of the problems at 200 Ross and supports moving offices to a new location but was convinced Pittsburgh could find cheaper accommodations in other city neighborhoods.

-“It’s troublesome to me that there’s been no process, there’s been no discussion of this purchase, and we’re being pushed into it in a very short time frame to make it happen,” he said.
-“I don’t think its necessary to be in the central business district.”
+“It’s troublesome to me that there’s been no process, there’s been no discussion of this purchase, and we’re being pushed into it in a very short timeframe to make it happen,” he said.
+“I don’t think it’s necessary to be in the central business district.”

 M&J Wilkow, which originally intended to lease the building, set a date of Aug.
 1 for the purchase to be approved, according to Rubinstein.

 Rubinstein and Housing Authority Executive Director Caster Binion said keeping their offices Downtown was key for clients to have easy access to public transportation and a public parking garage across the street.
-They said the new building would allow them to group offices, now split among multiple floors, together for easier access.
+They said the new building would allow them to group together offices now split among multiple floors for easier access.

 Others expressed concerns about building security and safety.
 Fire Chief Darryl Jones said 200 Ross does not meet fire safety requirements.